chrisj42/CharacterReplacer/README.md

 #### *Material Overrides:*

 If you have multiple possible textures for the same model, you may wish to create avatars for each of them.
-Using the Material Overrides arrays, you can specify the materials to use on a per-avatar basis instead of having to copy the mesh asset and assign the materials there.
+Using the Material 1p/3p Overrides arrays, you can specify the materials to use on a per-avatar basis instead of having to copy the mesh asset and assign the materials there.
-- Ensure the order you put the materials in exactly matches the order expected by the mesh.
+- Ensure the order you put the materials in exactly matches the order expected by the mesh you have in the associated 1p/3p field.
-- You can specify only a couple, or leave gaps in the list, and only specified materials will be overridden.
+- You can specify only a couple materials, or leave gaps in the list, and only specified materials will be overridden.

 #### *Footprint Overrides:*
 - You may notice a complicated looking array field in the Avatar Defintion called "Footprint Overrides".
 This can be used to change the footprint decals that the game applies to the ground in various areas of the map, like sand, swampland, etc.